Kolmo

 Install

-python -m pip install kolmo-stats
+pip install kolmo-stats

 Import a few functions

-from kolmo import curve_shape, crack_spread, historical_var
+from kolmo_stats import crack_spread, curve_shape, historical_var

 Intent: keep imports explicit.
 The package is designed for readable scripts and notebooks.